Lower Peanuts Rock Climbing

 (opened by the amazing Layton Kor & Charles Roskosz in 1961), 5.9; Blows Against the Empire

 , 5.11a; Forbidden Planet

 The left side of the crag is likely the terrain for the seekers of the obscure or runout.
 Few climbers travel this side of the crag.

 Note there is still some loose rock here in places.
 Caution and helmets may be advisable.
 Ken Black, on the first free ascent of The Shield, fell to his death after pulling a large block off and chopping his rope.

 Descents involve either rappelling or walkoff/scramble off to the climber's right.

 Note, this is not a child nor dog friendly area.

 There are several ways of approaching the wall.
 The easiest access is achieved by parking at the western end of the park, possibly at the Rattlesnake Gulch trailhead (about 150m West of the Milton Boulder).
 Then, head east on this nearly-flat, Fowler Trail probably 1/4 mile until you are below these two crags.
 Ascend a non-erosive path up the talus field with some boulder hopping to Lower Peanuts.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Peanuts:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Peanuts:

 Featured Route For Lower Peanuts